alkisax/eshopProject/notes.md

 - cart total price ❌ will not do. as front can do i by it self
 - swagger fro participant find by id/email ✅
 - remove middleware from cart. guests need cart ✅
-- /cart/clean-junk ✅ /participant/clear-junk ❌(longer than lastupdated a week)
+- /cart/clean-junk ✅ clear old transactions✅ /participant/clear ❌(longer than lastupdated a week)
 - stripe paypal and gpay (said its on stripe dashboard) ✅
 - multer upload ✅
 - appwrite image bucket ✅